adam-fowler/compress-nio/README.md

-# Swift NIO Compress
+# Compress NIO

 A compression library for Swift NIO ByteBuffers.

 # Compress and Decompress
-Swift NIO Compress contains a number of methods for compressing and decompressing `ByteBuffers`.
+Compress NIO contains a number of methods for compressing and decompressing `ByteBuffers`.
 A simple usage would be
 ```swift
 var compressedBuffer = buffer.compress(with: .gzip)
 var uncompressedBuffer = buffer.decompress(with: .gzip)